Building Automatic Fall Detection Systems with Computer Vision

 Original Image Source by freepic.com

-This is the early version of our work on a Computer Vision-based Fall Detection application for real-world use cases.
+💡 This is the early version of our work on a Fall Detection application for real-world use cases.

 Human falls are one of the leading causes of injury among seniors in the US and worldwide.
 Every second of every day, a +65 years-old adult suffers a fall in the US.
 These falls cause a variety of injuries, and many of them lead to death.
 According to UN reports, the population of people over 65 is going to double its number in the next 30 years, which raises the importance of designing automatic, affordable, and accessible fall detection systems.
 Based on these facts, automatic fall detection systems will have a rising interest during the coming years.
 Government and healthcare organizations have focused on building reliable fall detection systems in the past years.
 Various types of these systems have been designed and are currently being used with satisfying results.
 However, they are mainly in the form of “Wearable Devices” or “Placed Sensors,” which have their limitations for massive usage and monitoring.

-Thanks to the prevalence of CCTV cameras and the rich data they provide from numerous environments, we can now use the capabilities of Artificial Intelligence in this field.
+Thanks to the prevalence of surveillance and IP cameras and the rich data they provide from numerous environments, we can now use the capabilities of Artificial Intelligence in this field.
 These cameras are already installed in hospitals, terminals, kindergartens, streets, and, most importantly, in elderly care centers.
 Therefore, computer vision-based fall detection algorithms might have a high impact on life quality and health assistance systems.

 Galliot has a noticeable background in developing computer vision-based applications, especially Pose Estimation models.
 Since Pose Estimation techniques are critical for building robust Fall Detection solutions, we decided to use our experience to build a fall detection application.